-A digital-only artwork, or NFTs art, recently sold at Christie's auction house for a mammoth £50m, but the collector will not receive a print, painting, or sculpture, they’ll receive an NFT.
+A digital-only artwork, or non-fungible token - NFTs art, recently sold at Christie's auction house for a mammoth £50m, but the collector will not receive a print, painting, or sculpture, they'll receive an NFT from the digital artist.
 Non-fungible tokens or NFTs have suddenly captured the world's attention and are the latest cryptocurrency phenomenon to go mainstream.

 In the simplest terms: